Canonbie: History

 Gilnockie Castle lies immediately left of the north side of Canonbie Bridge, occupying a strong defensive site and was once the seat of the Armstrongs, Lairds of Mangerton.
 It was the home of John Armstrong of Gilnockie and was unfinished at the time of his death.
 Not much of the castle remains.
 When James V became king of Scotland, one of his objectives was to restore order in his kingdom and to pacify the borders.
 He commanded an army of 12,000 men.
 He ordered all earls, lords, barons, freeholders and gentlemen to meet at Edinburgh with a month's supplies, and then to proceed to Teviotdale and Annandale.
 The nobles were to bring their dogs with them.
 After hunting for a few days, the King offered safe conduct to Armstrong for an audience.
 Armstrong was the laird of Kilnockie and was felt by all Scots to be as good a chieftain as there was within the borders, either in Scotland or England.
 He and his men were hanged in the trees of Carlanrig churchyard.
-There is a legend that persists to this day that the Dule trees (gallows) upon which they were hung withered and died and that the same has happened to any trees which were planted since.
+There is a legend that persists to this day that the Dule trees (gallows) upon which they were hanged withered and died and that the same has happened to any trees which were planted since.
 He is said to have shouted to the King.
 "I have asked grace at a graceless face."
 His execution weakened James' authority in the borders and was a grave mistake on the King's part.

 Canonbie was immortalised in a poem by Sir Walter Scott entitled Marmion.
 A famous section covers the exploits of young Lochinvar.
 Having stolen the hand of the bride of Netherby Hall, about 3 mi south of Canonbie, the dashing knight is chased through Canonbie, but makes good his escape.